R4YM3/dotfiles/README.md

 After cloning, it will go over each project and install it, including the just fetched private repository.

 ## Installing drivers
-Some machines needs to have drivers to work properly.
+Some of my personal machines needs to have drivers to work properly.
 The installer for this will be downloaded from a private repository.
 Follow the steps of the installer to install the drivers.